-If your PPC proposal is converting every lead into a paying customer then you are good to go.
-But if not then these tips are surely for you!
-To win more & more PPC clients you need to have an effective way of coming up with your proposal.
+If your PPC proposal template is converting every lead into a paying customer then you are good to go.
+But if not, then these tips for an effective PPC proposal are surely for you!
+To win more & more PPC clients you need to have an effective way of coming up with your PPC proposal sample.

 1. Initial Consulting:

 First step is to ask relevant questions to leads to understand their needs in detail.
 Try & acquire as much information as possible about your lead, their product/services, target audience, etc so that your proposal is bang on point.

 Need a list of questions to ask your prospect?
 Read This

 This initial consultation of asking these questions and getting the relevant information from your lead before starting your first draft of the PPC proposal will take you places.

 2. Initial Research: